“Any man can be a father but it takes someone special to be a Dad.” – Anne Geddes

 - How a Dad treats their children’s mother sets a lifelong attitude to their attitudes to women and for daughters the sort of man they seek out.

-We know there are more reason so we asked some of the children, here are their thoughts:
+We know there are more reason so we asked some of the children, and we got some fantastic responses.

 Alice and I wrote our book to encourage Dads to get involved in nursery and at home through activities.
 The book provides a range of activities which can be used both in the nursery and at home.
 We recognise that many Dads may have limited time and energy so this book is designed to support staff to show Dads how simple actions whether the routine bed time story, learning together in the garden, dads in the nursery day or making games and toys together can make a big difference to their children’s potential.